laravel/docs/verification.md

 <a name="verification-views"></a>
 ## Views

-To generate all of the necessary view for email verification, you may use the `laravel/ui` Composer package:
+To generate all of the necessary view for email verification, you may use the `laravel/jetstream` Composer package:

-    composer require laravel/ui
+    composer require laravel/jetstream

-    php artisan ui vue --auth
+    php artisan jetstream:install livewire/inertia

-The email verification view is placed in `resources/views/auth/verify.blade.php`.
+The email verification view is placed in the `resources/views/auth/` directory.
 You are free to customize this view as needed for your application.

-<a name="after-verifying-emails"></a>
-## After Verifying Emails

-After an email address is verified, the user will automatically be redirected to `/home`.
-You can customize the post verification redirect location by defining a `redirectTo` method or property on the `VerificationController`:

-    protected $redirectTo = '/dashboard';

 <a name="events"></a>
 ## Events